yuvalmGS/gigaspaces-wiki-jekyll/xap97/securing-the-transport-layer-(using-ssl).markdown

 - Stream-based filter - for a protocol like ZIP.
 This type of filter does not support a handshake phase.
 - Block-based filter - for encryption network filters.
 These filters do support a handshake phase.

+{% info %}
-{% infosign %} For now, GigaSpaces supports only one communication filter, and this filter is applied to all the connections in the JVM.
+For now, GigaSpaces supports only one communication filter, and this filter is applied to all the connections in the JVM.
+{%endinfo%}
 # Usage

 The way to load and enable the communication filter, is by setting the system property `com.gs.lrmi.filter.factory`.
 The value should be the `communication filter factory` class name.